abyanmajid/abyanmajid/README.md

 Just a guy who strives to do useful things through computing and other efforts! :smile: \
-Hit me up if you share my passion for anything Software Dev, DevOps, or Generative AI :v:
+Super enthusiastic about anything Software Dev, DevOps, or Generative AI :v:

 <details>
   <summary>Education 🎓</summary>